Cavaedium: Light, water, air and cooling

 Roman townhouses rarely had windows, as they often had very little exterior wall.
 Where present, windows were placed above eye-level, and they were small and contained clathri, window lattices.
 The compluvium provided most or all of the light to the atrium, its alae, and the adjacent cubiculums.
-The doorways of the cubiclums were usually arranged to maximize the light, and when present, the alae were often needed to let light into the rooms flanking the tablinum.
+The doorways of the cubicli were usually arranged to maximize the light, and when present, the alae were often needed to let light into the rooms flanking the tablinum.

 Traditionally, the atrium collected rainwater.
-Most atria had compluvium roofs, which sloped inwards towards the hole in the center of the roof; these shed rain water into the impluvium (pool) underneath (the impluvium was usually the same size and shape as the compluvium hole).
+Most atria had compluvium roofs, which sloped inwards towards the hole in the center of the roof; these shed rain water into the impluvium ("pool") underneath (the impluvium was usually the same size and shape as the compluvium hole).
 The water in the impluvium then slowly seeped through the porous bottom of the impluvium into a water storage cistern below.
 Water for household use could be drawn up in buckets via the puteal (a lidded cylinder set over a hole in the top of the cistern as a wellhead).

 In dry weather, water drawn from the cistern could be thrown into the impluvium to evaporatively cool the cistern and the house, and drive a draft.
 In wet weather, impluvium overflow would generally run out the front door into the street, which was much lower than the interior floor.

 The atrium might also contain a fountain, which piped in drinking water from an aqueduct (riverwater and well water was preferred for drinking).
-Reliable piped water made the rain-collecting function dispensable, and Late-Empire domusses often replace atria with peristyle gardens, which could also be made larger.
+Reliable piped water made the rain-collecting function dispensable, and Late-Empire domi often replace atria with peristyle gardens, which could also be made larger.